 Transformers did not win the special effects Oscar in 2008…

 Now, spare me the knee jerk Internet reaction, where everyone mindlessly dismisses Michael Bay as a terrible director who makes terrible movies.
 Michael Bay makes Michael Bay movies.
 It’s an obvious enough statement, but his cinematography, his editing, his themes, and (his greatest asset) his action staging, are a signature style all their own.
 As a lover of the action genre, I look forward to Bay’s movies with anticipation and excitement, knowing that I’m in the hands of a director who know how to shoot the action and draw me in.

 It lost to a movie with a talking polar bear, a polar bear that didn’t even look as good as the animals in Jumanji, which was over ten years earlier.
-It lost in a category that the Academy already short hands by only giving 3 nomination slots to instead of the usual 5.
-For an industry that has been revitalized by all the amazing advancements in technology, making anything we can imagine be realized, it’s incredible to me that the Academy doesn’t know award winning work when it’s right in front of them on a giant screen.
+It lost in a category that the Academy already short hands by giving 3 nomination slots instead of the usual 5.
+For an industry that has been revitalized by all the amazing advancements in technology, realizing anything we can imagine, it’s incredible that the Academy doesn’t know award winning work when it’s right in front of them on a giant screen.
 Transformers was the best visual effects movie of 2008, hands down.